Disclaimer: This is Untrue.

 *

-"Hugues de Payens in Wikipedia"
+"Hugues de Payens on Wikipedia"

 https://en.wikipedia.org/wiki/Hugues_de_Payens